Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Ran into weird quirks with Twilio.
 Twilio is really helpful to get you up and running fast, but man oh man their documentation beyond that is pretty darn bad.
 Frustrated.

+### Day 6: April 20, 2020

+#### Today's Progress
+- More research into Twilio's test credentials
+- Found out where to see SMS logs for pricing purposes

+#### Thoughts:
+Twilio is not my favorite right now.